asdf-vm/asdf/docs/core-manage-asdf-vm.md

     Remove these lines and save the file.

+2. Run

+    ```shell
+    rm -rf ~/.asdf/ ~/.tool-versions
+    ```

-2. Run `rm -rf ~/.asdf/ ~/.tool-versions` to completely remove all the asdf files from your system.
+    to completely remove all the asdf files from your system.

 3.  _(Optional)_ If you installed asdf using a package manager, you may want to use that package manager to uninstall the core asdf files.

 That's it! 🎉